-The Group plans to launch five geostationary satellites (KONNECT VHTS, EUTELSAT HOTBIRD 13F, EUTELSAT HOTBIRD 13G, EUTELSAT 10B and EUTELSAT 36D) before the end of calendar year 2022.
+The Group plans to launch five geostationary satellites (KONNECT VHTS, EUTELSAT HOTBIRD 13F, EUTELSAT HOTBIRD 13G, EUTELSAT 10B and EUTELSAT 36D) before the end of calendar year

+2022.
 The purpose of these satellites is to ensure the continuity of service provided by some existing satellites, increase resources in certain orbital positions, consolidate and develop the Group's service offering and step up the level of security at certain orbital positions.
 Access to space according to the schedule planned by the Group is a key element of the Group's deployment plan and strategy.

-The Group may not be able to keep to the scheduled timetable for launching these new satellites.
+The Group may not be able to keep to the scheduled timetable for launching these new satellites

 The number of satellite manufacturers capable of designing and building satellites in compliance with the technical specifications and quality required by the Group is limited, as is the number of suppliers capable of launching these satellites.
 The limited number of suppliers could reduce the Group's bargaining power and increase the cost of implementing its programme within the scheduled timeframe.
-Furthermore, in the event of a Group supplier being unable to fulfil its contractual commitments towards
+Furthermore, in the event a Group supplier is unable to fulfil its contractual commitments towards the Group within the agreed timeframe, the Group would be forced to reallocate the satellites concerned to other service providers and, in some cases, enter into new launch service contracts which might prove more costly.